-If a child speaks to a member of staff about peer-on-peer abuse that they have witnessed or are a part of, the member of staff should listen to the child and use open language that demonstrates understanding rather than judgement.
+If a child speaks to a member of staff about child-on-child abuse that they have witnessed or are a part of, the member of staff should listen to the child and use open language that demonstrates understanding rather than judgement.

-How will the School respond to concerns or allegations of peer-on-peer abuse?
+How will the School respond to concerns or allegations of child-on-child abuse?